KTruong008/kylebuildsstuff/src/routes/10k-mrr/+page.md

 But sometimes that’s just how it is.
 I convinced myself that building a profitable product I didn’t care about, alone, was necessary, that I wasn’t good enough until I could do at least that.

 And now here I am with a few SaaS products that, combined, make more money than my last job paid me.
-I was wrong in that it was never a question of possibility or whether I was good enough, it was just me being too afraid to pursue what I truly care about, to even explore what that could be.
+I was wrong, it was never a question of possibility or whether I was good enough, it was just me being too afraid to pursue what I truly care about, to even explore what that could be.
 At least if I failed in this I could have said it’s because I didn’t really care.
-But I didn’t fail, I, for the most part, accomplished what I set out to do, and now all that’s left is this realization that I can’t really ignore anymore.
+But I didn’t fail.
+I, for the most part, accomplished what I set out to do, and now all that’s left is a feeling of emptiness.

-I’m getting a bit too old to be taking baby steps when I could be running.

 It’s all good though.
 Awareness precedes control, or so I’ve heard.
 I’ll continue working on my existing products until they are as good as I can feasibly make them, because I should at least follow through until one end or the other.
 It’s a good feeling knowing that what I build helps other people, that my work is appreciated, and I know this not just because they tell me but also because they pay me.
 It’s actually incredible.